-- Waitlists become null and void after this date.
-Advance Registration (see exact date for each semester at www.sjsu.edu/registrar/calendar/index.html) - There is no guarantee you will be moved off the waitlist and enrolled in the class. - When classes begin, instructors are not required to add students who were waitlisted for the class. - Check your schedule regularly at MySJSU to monitor your position on a waitlist.
+- Waitlists become null and void after this date. - There is no guarantee you will be moved off the waitlist and enrolled in the class. - When classes begin, instructors are not required to add students who were waitlisted for the class. - Check your schedule regularly at MySJSU to monitor your position on a waitlist.